dabrahams/standard/README.md

 5. A binding declaration may be defined at module scope, namespace scope, type scope, or function scope.

     1. A binding declaration at module scope or namespace scope is called a global binding declaration.
 It introduces one or more global bindings.
+A global binding declaration must be introduced with `let`.

     2. A binding declaration at type scope is called a static member binding declaration if it contains a `static` modifier.
 Otherwise, it is called a member binding declaration.
 A static member binding declaration introduces one or more global bindings.
 A member binding declaration introduces one or more member bindingss.

     3. A binding declaration at function scope is called a local binding declaration.
 It introduces one or more local bindings.

-6. The `sink` capability may only appear in a local binding declaration.
+6. The `sink` capability may only appear in a local binding declaration introduced with `let` or `var`.

 ### 3.3.2.
 Initialization

 1. A local binding declaration, a static member binding declaration, or global binding declaration must contain a initializer.
 Initialization occurs immediately after declaration.

 2. A member binding declaration may not have an initializer.

-3. The initialization of an escapable binding consumes the value of its initializer.
 Initialization occurs in the constructor of the object of which the introduced bindings are members (see Type initialization).

+3. The initialization of an escapable binding or a binding whose declaration is introduced with `var` consumes the value of its initializer.

-4. The initialization of a non-escapable binding projects the object to which its initializer evaluates.
+4. The initialization of a non-escapable binding whose declaration is introduced with `let` or `inout` projects the object to which its initializer evaluates.
 The projection is immutable if the binding is immutable.
 Otherwise, it is mutable.
 The projection is for the duration of the binding's lifetime.

 5. (Example)

     ```val
     fun main() {
       var fruits = ["apple", "mango", "orange"]
-      var first = fruits[0] // mutable projection of 'fruits[0]'
+      inout first = fruits[0] // mutable projection of 'fruits[0]'
       first = "strawberry"
       print(first)            // projection ends afterward
     }
     ```